Learning Non-linear Wavelet Transformation via Normalizing Flow: Background

-In some kinds of normalizing flow implementations\cite{neuralRG, dinh16_densit_estim_using_real_nvp, hoogeboom19_integ_discr_flows_lossl_compr}, a mechanism called factor-out is used.
-When factor-out is performed, part of the variables are kept from later transformations, and leave as it is to concatenate with the resulting other parts of variables after the last layer, forming the final transformed variables.
-After factor-out, the dimension of variables to be transformed is shrunk.
-In some works, this shrinkage of dimension can be utilized to discern fast-frequency patterns~\cite{neuralRG, hu2020rgflow}.
+In some types of normalizing flows~\cite{dinh16_densit_estim_using_real_nvp, neuralRG}, a mechanism called the factor-out layer is used.
+Factor-out layers are usually put after a certain number of coupling layers.
+When factor-out, part of the variables are kept from later coupling layers.
+This lowers data dimensions for later transformations, reducing computation complexity.

-As bijective mappings form a group, so does normalizing flows.
-We can chain these layers and use a factor-out scheme to form hierarchical-structure normalizing flow models.
-This gives us a way to come up with complex, designed normalizing flows.

-\subsection{Discrete Wavelet Transformation}
+\subsection{Discrete wavelet transformation}

-Discrete wavelet transformations are essentially invertible linear transformations.
-These transformations are usually formed by two kinds of filters, the low-pass filters $\textbf{H}$ and the high-pass filters $\textbf{G}$.
-We can write them as different rows in a single transformation matrix $\textbf{W}$.
-Then the transformation can be formulated as follows.
+Discrete wavelet transformations are invertible linear transformations.
+These transformations are usually formed by two kinds of filters, a low-pass (LP) filter $\textbf{S}$ and a high-pass (HP) filter $\textbf{G}$.
+We write them as different rows in a single transformation matrix $\textbf{W}$ in $\mathbb{R}^{d\times d}$.
+Then the transformation can be formulated as follows,

-where $\mathbf{y}$ and $\mathbf{x}$ are one-dimensional vectors.
-This linear transformation is followed by a downsampling operation.
-After downsampling, only low-pass filter results $\textbf{H}\textbf{x}$ are kept.
-This linear transformation with downsampling is called one iteration of the wavelet transformation.
-And the next iteration of wavelet transformation will be on the low-pass filter results.
+where $\mathbf{z}$ and $\mathbf{x}$ are one-dimensional vectors in $\mathbb{R}^d$. $\textbf{L},~\textbf{H} \in \mathbb{R}^{d/2}$, and they are low-frequency and high-frequency coefficients, respectively.
+This linear transformation is followed by a downsampling operation, dividing the output into $\textbf{L}$ and $\textbf{H}$.
+The whole linear transformation with downsampling is called one iteration of the wavelet transformation.
+And we repeat these operations on the low-frequency coefficients $\textbf{L}$ at the next iteration.
+As shown in Fig.~\ref{fig:overall}(a).

-For two-dimensional data, one can apply the transformation matrix twice, once for the rows and once for the columns, as in Eq.~(\ref{eq:2Dwavelet}).
-And the corresponding downsampling scheme is to keep the upper left corner matrix.
+For two-dimensional data, one applies the transformation matrix twice, once for the rows and once for the columns, as in Eq.~(\ref{eq:2Dwavelet}).
+And the next iteration is performed on the upper-left quarter of the matrix (the lowe-frequency part).